PierreSenellart/provsql/doc/source/user/casestudy7.rst

     FROM assignment a, expertise e, topic_of t
     WHERE a.reviewer = e.reviewer AND e.topic = t.topic AND t.paper = a.paper

-``independent`` rejects this (*"Not an independent circuit"*: a reviewer's candidate papers are mutually exclusive, so the lineage is neither tuple-independent nor read-once), and the safe and inversion-free routes do not apply to the cyclic shape.
-Yet ProvSQL returns the exact ``0.735868`` from the joint-width route, because the joint treewidth -- the data graph *together with* the ``repair_key`` exclusion blocks -- is bounded.
+On the literal circuit ``independent`` rejects this (*"Not an independent circuit"*: a reviewer's candidate papers are mutually exclusive, so the lineage is neither tuple-independent nor read-once), and the safe and inversion-free routes do not apply to the cyclic shape.
+The joint-width route compiles it
+anyway: the joint treewidth -- the data graph *together with* the ``repair_key`` exclusion blocks -- is bounded, so ProvSQL builds a certified **d-D** (each exclusion block stick-broken into shared independent events) that ``independent`` evaluates to the exact ``0.735868``.
 This is the one cell of the method comparison that nothing else fills: a query that is at once :math:`\#P`-hard *and* over correlated inputs, evaluated exactly and in linear data time.
-(Setting ``provsql.joint_width = off`` reverts ``provenance()`` to the literal circuit of Steps 3-5, leaving an external compiler to handle the correlated circuit and ``independent`` to reject it, so you can see the two routes side by side; see :doc:`the tractable-cases table <probabilities>`.)
+(Set ``provsql.joint_width = off`` and ``provenance()`` reverts to the literal circuit of Steps 3-5, where ``independent`` rejects it and a heavier method must take over, so you can see the two routes side by side; see :doc:`the tractable-cases table <probabilities>`.)

 Step 10: Recursive Lineage -- Reachability and Reliability
 ----------------------------------------------------------